- Pipeline execution policies schema

 needs

-keyword, for example makes one job dependent on another.
-In case of multiple jobs with the same name, it will randomly depend on one of them. - Pipeline execution policies remain in effect even if the project lacks a CI/CD configuration file.
+job instance at random. - Pipeline execution policies remain in effect even if the project lacks a CI/CD configuration file.

 - The order of the policies matters for the applied suffix.